 Infinity edges don’t have to be huge.
-This is a residential pool with a small infinity edge overlooking their backyard.
+This is a residential pool I built with a small infinity edge overlooking their backyard.
 Simple, but elegant.

-I’m completely in love with this mountain view.
+I’m completely in love with this mountain view for one of my customers.
 Once again, the infinity wall was a no-brainer for this design.

 Here’s the double-edge pool I was talking about earlier.
 In the top right corner of the photo, you can get a good look at the setup that helps create the infinity feel without draining into a lower pool.
 Image from booking.com.